eheinzen/elo/cran-comments.md

-## Resubmission
+## Submission for elo 1.0.0

-This is a resubmission.
-In this version I have:
+This is a new version of the package.

-* Fixed a spelling error in DESCRIPTION.

 ## Test environments

+* R 3.4.1 (local install)

 * ubuntu 14.04 (on travis-ci): R 3.4.1, R devel, R 3.3.3